 I am a 5th year doctoral student in economics at the University of Munich, Germany and junior researcher at the Ifo Institute in Munich.
 My supervisor is Prof. Gabriel Felbermayr, PhD.
 My research focuses on issues related to international trade, migration, and international finance.
 From January to March 2017, I will be visiting the Yale School of Management.

-I will be on the job market in the 2016/2017 season and I will be available for interviews at the AEA Meeting in Chicago, January 6-8, 2017.
+I am on the job market in the 2016/2017 season and I will be available for interviews at the AEA Meeting in Chicago, January 6-8, 2017.

 I obtained my undergraduate education from Tuebingen University, Germany.
 In the course of my graduate studies I have visited Stanford University and the University of Colorado at Boulder.

 Firms facing uncertain demand at the time of production expose their shareholders to volatile returns.
 Risk-averse investors trading multiple assets will favor stocks that tend to yield high returns in bad times, that is, when the marginal utility of consumption is high.
 In this paper, I develop a firm-level gravity model of trade with risk-averse investors to show that firms seeking to maximize their present value will take into account that shareholders discount expected profits depending on the correlation with their expected marginal utility of consumption.
 The model predicts that, ceteris paribus, firms sell more to markets where profits covary less with the income of their investors.
 This holds true even in the presence of complete and internationally integrated financial markets.
 To test the model's prediction, I use data on stock returns to estimate correlations between demand growth in export markets and expected marginal utility growth of U.S. investors.
 I then show that the pattern of U.S. exports across destination markets and time is consistent with the predictions of my model.
 I conclude that by maximizing shareholder value, exporters are actively engaged in global risk sharing.
 PDF